jreiher2003/Configuring-Linux-Web-Servers/README.md

 ### Configure firewall
-A server firewall is just an application that tells the server which ports to listen to on.
+A server firewall is just an application that tells the server which ports to listen to on.  ubuntu pre-installed firewall is `ufw`

 Protocol | Default Port
 --- | ---